 Admissions to all programs at the IBA are granted on merit and there are no reserved seats of any category.
 The main criterion for admission is the performance of the applicant in a series of tests conducted by the IBA.
 Initial screening is done through an aptitude test.
-The successful candidates then appear in an interview.
-Those who pass the interview are evaluated through a group discussion where their communication skills, confidence, maturity and leadership potential are assessed.
+The successful candidates then appear in interview.
+Before the interview candidates are evaluated through group disscussion where their communication skills, confidence, maturity and leadership potential are assessed.